RealWagmi/anon-integration-guide/projects/beets-dex/README.md

     - Withdraw half of my USDC-ETH liquidity on @beets-dex
     - Withdraw half of my USDC-ETH liquidity and swap all ETH for USDC on @beets-dex
 - **Yield**
-    - Best yield I can get for USDC on @beets-dex
+    - Best APR I can get on USDC token on @beets-dex
     - Best yield I can get for USDC-ETH on @beets-dex
     - Show APR of USDC-ETH pools on @beets-dex
     - Show APR of all my positions on @beets-dex